vivekprm/vim-nvim-tmux-learning/neovim-learning.md

 - To switch between buffers ```<CTRL + 6>```
 - To go back to previous edit location ```<CTRL + O>```
 - To go to start of a method ```[m``` & to go to end of a method ```]m```
+- CTRL + ^ to go back toggle between buffer
+- CTRL + o goes one back in jumplist

 # Configure neovim
 Create init.lua file to configure Neovim